Solar ATAP (NEM Replacement) Starts Dec 2025: Should You Wait or Get SELCO now?

-Malaysia has announced Solar ATAP (Accelerated Transition Action Programme) — the new rooftop solar scheme launching 1 December 2025.
+Malaysia has announced Solar ATAP (Accelerated Transition Action Programme) — the new rooftop solar scheme that will open applications on 1 January 2026.
 It will replace the Net Energy Metering (NEM) scheme, which closed to new applications on 30 June 2025.

 That leaves many asking: